SPS Frequently Asked Questions (FAQ) & Other Info

 - the name(s) of those who may have witnessed the incident(s).

-- Sign it and deliver the original form to either the District Title IX Coordinator or any school principal.
+- Sign it and deliver the original form to either the District Protects people from discrimination based on sex in education programs or activities Coordinator or any school principal.

 This group of questions seeks to answer questions about student rights and responsibilities and how the ombudsperson can help resolve concerns.